4.5. Digital Wind Tunnel II: Wind Loads on Isolated Building with Simple Geometry

 Note

-Fig. 4.5.2.4.1 Setup the path and version of OpenFOAM in Start tab
+Fig. 4.5.2.4.1 Setup the path and version of OpenFOAM in the Start tab

 1. Specify geometric details related to the building and computational domain in the Geometry tab.
-Set Input Dimension Normalization to Relative to size of the domain relative to the building height.
+Set Input Dimension Normalization to Relative to the size of the domain relative to the building height.
 Change the Geometric Scale of the CFD simulation to 1 to 400 based on the experimental setup (see Table 4.5.1.1).
 Set the Building Shape to Simple as the study building is a simple square building.
 In the Building Dimension and Orientation box specify the Wind Direction as 0 to simulate wind incidence normal to the building face.
 Check the COST Recommendation to automatically calculate the domain dimensions based on the COST [Franke2007] recommendations.
 For the coordinate system, specify the Absolute Origin as Building Bottom Center.

 Note